-The only office facility accounted for is the office in Utrecht (Radboudkwartier 273, 3511 CK, Utrecht), the electricity used by the office is accounted for as well as the proportional amount of electricity used for building services inside and outside the office (lifts, security, lighting) and cooling (air conditioning, ventilation).
+The only office facility accounted for is the office in Utrecht (Radboudkwartier 273, 3511 CK, Utrecht), the electricity used by the office is accounted for as well as the proportional amount of electricity used for building services inside and outside the office (lifts, security, lighting).

-A small part of electricity consumption in the Office is excluded.
+A small part of electricity consumption in the office is excluded.
 This is done in order to avoid double counting.
 This is a small part of the SURFnet computer network accounted for in section 5.3.
 The excluded parts are eight network components plus an air-conditioning system.
 Six of these eight network components do not consume any energy (passive optical equipment) and two systems do consume electrical energy (UT002A\O5 and UT002A\OME01).
-The estimated energy consumption of these systems including air conditioning is 11826 kWh.
+The estimated energy consumption of these systems including air conditioning is 10494 kWh.
 The detailed calculation is included in appended file B4.
-Therefore the 11826 kWh used by the UT002A pop in the office causes an indirect emission of 4 ton $CO_2$ -eq (11826 multiplied by 332, see section 5.2.4).
+Therefore the 10494 kWh used by the UT002A pop in the office causes an indirect emission of 3 ton $CO_2$ -eq (10494 multiplied by 300, see section 5.2.4).

-The electricity bill is received from the Electricity Company (Eneco, PO Box 666 3000 AR, Rotterdam, The Netherlands) for the year 2011 is available in appended file B2.
+The electricity bill for the year 2012 received from the electricity company Eneco (Eneco, PO Box 666 3000 AR, Rotterdam, The Netherlands) is available in appended file B2.
 An overview of the energy spent in building services, heating and cooling is available in appended file B1.

-The electricity bill (appended in file B2) lists 251986 kWh (135141 kWh + 116845 kWh) used by the office for the year 2011.
-The 251986 kWh used by the office causes an indirect emission of 84 ton $CO_2$ -eq (251986 multiplied by 332).
+The electricity bill (appended in file B2) lists 229918 kWh (122749 kWh + 107169 kWh) used by the office for the year 2012.
+The 229918 kWh used by the office causes an indirect emission of 69 ton $CO_2$ -eq (229918 multiplied by 300g per kWh).